maly/bas80/README.md

 E.g. `THROW 2` simulate the "division by 0" error.

+### RUN

+Runs the program again.
+It means the stack pointer is restored, heap is reallocated, all variables are undefined, etc.

 ### REM

 Remark.
 Compiler ignores everything after this keyword until the end of line.